-During one of the first major projects, I, Thomas, was undertaking when I joined the Verdant Studio team, I recognized how empowered we were in having Monograph for budgeting and being able to plug in the hours and staffing.
+From the start, I recognized how empowered we were in having Monograph for budgeting and being able to plug in the hours and staffing.
 From start to finish, we could show the client these numbers and graphics to communicate project progress, fees, and scheduling more clearly.
 We weren’t just picking numbers out of thin air, but we were showing the client real-time fees, schedules, reports, and charts so that they could understand the bigger picture with a clear, solid analysis on our end.

 Being transparent with clients is key and Monograph gave us a better means to do so.
 I was impressed the very first time I utilized the tool, when the numbers came within $800 of my own original estimate and it only took me 5-10 minutes to compile.
 Typically, this process could take up to an hour, and it wouldn’t have been rooted in technology.
 There are time-tested standards for how to plan a project, and while my previous method wasn’t necessarily a bad way of doing it, many clients need more in order to fully understand the process and scope of work.
 In fact, in some instances, it can be hard for them to understand your fee without it.
 Monograph made the process faster and more efficient.
 The platform doesn’t just give us what we need to be successful, but it also provides our clients with the tools they need in order to get a project across the finish line.